-Can't Extend Volume or Extend Volume Not Available Windows Server 2022?
+Can't Extend Volume or Extend Volume Not Available in Windows Server 2022?
 (3 Fixes)

 Introduction

-Related Terms: Right adjacent unallocated space, NTFS partition, 2TB MBR disk max 4 partitions, same disk if without RAID control
+Related Terms: Right-adjacent unallocated space, NTFS partition, 2TB MBR disk (max 4 partitions), same disk (without RAID configuration)

 Windows Server 2022 Can't Extend Volume Solutions [3 Fixes]